Small-area Population Forecast in a Segregated City using Density-Functional Fluctuation Theory: Implications and Future Directions

 \section{Implications and Future Directions}

-The ability of DFFT to accurately predict the evolution of residential segregation for demographic data obtained from the Schelling model is an important step towards developing methods for making demographic predictions.
+The ability of DFFT to accurately predict demographic changes in the Schelling model suggests that it may improve upon current methods for small-area demographic forecasting.
 Unlike bottom-up agent-based approaches that postulate specific rules, DFFT empirically extracts these rules from observations.
 Additionally, in contrast to top-down data-driven approaches that only extract descriptive measures of segregation, DFFT uses the more detailed extracted rules to forecast population dynamics.

 Importantly, this framework could easily be extended to include an even greater number of agent types.
 As long as residential choice is driven separately by the composition of local neighborhoods and the coarse agent spatial preferences, it is straightforward to include vexations for each agent type and a multidimensional frustration that accounts for the multi-agent social interactions.